System Documentation For Using the NinjaTrader 8 Dynamic Trigger Range Indicator

 ES Scalper System setup

-The ES Scalper entry triggers off a 1-minute chart and you want to make sure the indicator “system” is set to Scalper.
+The ES Scalper entry triggers off a 20-second chart and you want to make sure the indicator “system” is set to Scalper and you have ES (or MES) selected as the instrument.
 This corresponds to the ES-S tab in the Alert Software.

 Here’s how your chart settings and indicator system settings should look to correspond to the ES-M “Momentum System” tab in the Alert Software.

 ES Momentum System

 The ES-M tab in the Alert Software corresponds to the Momentum system choice in the “system parameter” setting in the indicator.
 The Momentum system entry triggers off a 1-minute chart, however after you trigger in we recommend using a 5-minute chart to follow along with the Targets and Trailing Stop.